4 Exploratory Data Analysis

 labs(x = "Credit Limit - Revolving Balance", y = "Available Credit")

-The first plot shows the perfect linear relationship between credit.limit and available.credit.
-The second confirms that available.credit is essentially equal to credit.limit - revolving.balance, validating the redundancy observed in the correlation matrix.
+The first plot shows the exact linear relationship between credit_limit and available_credit.
+The second confirms that available_credit is effectively equal to credit_limit - revolving_balance, explaining the observed redundancy.

 library(plotly)